-An examination of the groundwater production data demonstrates that, overall, economic conditions and annual precipitation and temperature play large roles in determining water demand in any given year.
-The gradual increase in water production in the region over the four years previous to this past year can be explained in large measure by a gradually recovering economy, which causes higher water use.
+An examination of the groundwater production data demonstrates that, overall, economic condition, annual precipitation, and temperature play large roles in determining water demand in any given year.
+The gradual increase in water production in the region over the four years from 2011 to 2014 can be explained in large measure by a gradually recovering economy, which causes higher water use.
 Per capita reductions in water use in homes over the three years prior to that could be explained either by cutbacks due to economic conditions during that time, reduced usage due to higher water rates, or water conservation efforts on the part of local residents.
 A detailed study would have to be performed to determine the specific impacts of these issues on the reduction in water demand during that three year period.

-The reduction in production due to decreased water demand from 2008 to 2010, and especially the dramatic drop in 2015, point out a major issue within the water industry.
+The reduction in production due to decreased water demand from 2008 to 2010, and especially the dramatic drop in 2015 and continuing to 2016, point out a major issue within the water industry.
 As water demand falls, water sales revenues fall, making it difficult for water agencies to meet financial obligations, especially fixed costs.
 Most of their costs (primarily labor) are fixed and do not decrease when water demand falls.
 These agencies have to make up for these lost revenues in other ways, either by changing their rate structures, by increasing water rates, by reducing their costs, or by drawing from reserves.
 Over the past several years, water districts throughout California have gradually begun implementing tiered rate structures, which charge a higher rate for more water use.
+The Agency has held its wholesale water rate constant since 2009, one of the few water agencies in the state to be able to do so during the drought.

-Review of the data for 2015 clearly shows that mandatory water conservation measures trump all other factors in determining water use.
-Residents of the San Gorgonio Pass significantly decreased their water use in 2015 in response to the Governor's Executive Order and its implementation by the State Water Resources Control Board.
+Review of the data for 2016 clearly shows that mandatory water conservation measures imposed in 2015 trump all other factors in determining water use.
+Residents of the San Gorgonio Pass significantly decreased their water use in 2015 in response to the Governor's Executive Order and its implementation by the State Water Resources Control Board, and continued their water conservation efforts into 2016.
 The Agency will monitor this in future years to see if the conservation ethic remains a trend, even when the drought ends.